 This is the last Junction depot left in Indiana.
 It was built in 1908 and served the Nickel Plate Railroad, which ran east and west from Toledo, OH to St. Louis, MO, and the Monon Railroad (the old CI&L Railroad) which ran north and south from Chicago, IL to Louisville, KY.
 The Depot closed in the early 1970s, and re-opened as a Museum in April, 1993.

 In this original building are housed many items of railroad memorabilia pertinent to the Nickel Plate and Monon Railroads as well as some from other railroads.
-There is an O-gauge train for our visitors to run, and an antique ride-on train for children aged six and under.
+There is a Museum Store and an antique ride-on train for children aged six and under.

 On the grounds is a Nickel Plate Railroad caboose, which is open for all to explore.